-- Adopted Renewable Energy Standard ordinances that require an increasing percentage of electricity to be generated with renewable sources. - Provides solar photovoltaic rebates and loans for customers. - Has entered into 10MW solar power purchase agreement. - Operates landfill gas to energy plant at the municipal landfill.
+- Adopted Renewable Energy Ordinance that requires an increasing percentage of electricity to be generated with renewable sources. - Provides solar photovoltaic rebates and loans for customers. - Has entered into 10MW solar power purchase agreement. - Operates landfill gas to energy plant at the municipal landfill.